An Overview of Minimum Convex Cover and Maximum Hidden Set: Preliminaries

 \section{Preliminaries}

+We study two optimization problems within polygon visibility, specifically the \textit{minimum convex cover problem} and the \textit{maximum hidden set problem}.
 The \textit{minimum convex cover problem} asks for the smallest cardinality set $B$ of convex polygons whose union is equal to some target polygon $P$.
 We will refer to the convex polygons as ``convex pieces'' so that the distinction between the covering polygons and the target polygon is clear.
 The \textit{maximum hidden set problem} is the largest cardinality set $H$ of points within a target polygon $P$ such that no two points $p,q \in H$ can see each other.
 Here, two points $p,q$ see each other if and only if the line segment $pq$ is contained entirely inside of the target polygon $P$.

 Shermer\cite{shermer_1989} introduced the notion of a point visibility graph, an infinite graph for which the vertices correspond to the points of a polygon and edges exist between vertices if the corresponding points see each other.
 This lets us redefine the minimum convex cover problem and the maximum hidden set problem in terms of graph theory, namely with respect to the clique cover and independent set problems